-CBS chief Les Moonves quits after new sex misconduct claims
+CBS chief quits after new sex misconduct claims and makes $20m #MeToo donation

 Mr Moonves acknowledged relations with three of the women but said they were consensual, adding he had never used his position to hurt the careers of women.

-The network did not address the allegations directly, but said Mr Moonves will donate 20 million dollars to one or more organisations that support the #MeToo movement and equality for women in the workplace.

-“The donation, which will be made immediately, has been deducted from any severance benefits that may be due Moonves,” the statement said.
+"The donation, which will be made immediately, has been deducted from any severance benefits that may be due Moonves," the CBS statement said.

 CBS said the network’s chief operating officer, Joseph Ianniello, will take over Mr Moonves’ duties as president and chief executive until its board of directors can find a permanent replacement.